Playing the Lottery Instead of Working Hard

 Playing the Lottery is not a Profession – It’s a Hobby

-First and foremost, lottery is not a profession; it’s not a job that will pay you the rent and the bills at the end of the month.
+First and foremost, the lottery is not a profession; it’s not a job that will pay you the rent and the bills at the end of the month.
 As I said earlier, this is a game and it depends a lot on chance.
-With an appropriate play style and clear cut strategy, there’s a way to increase your odds of winning.
-If you’re already having a tough time performing well at your work station because of lottery you’re already in trouble.
+With an appropriate play style and a clear-cut strategy, there’s a way to increase your odds of winning.
+If you’re already having a tough time performing well at your workstation because of the lottery you’re already in trouble.
 Sure the lottery can bring you some big cash prizes, but what happens if you enter a losing spree?
 Who will buy food to put in the fridge?
 Who is going to pay your rent?

 No Job, No Money for Lottery Tickets – Your Employer is Your Sponsor

 If you’re a passionate lottery player as I am you’re already spending a couple of hundred dollars on lottery tickets.
-I had the idea of quitting my day job and to focus on playing the lottery online.
+I had the idea of quitting my day job and focusing on playing the lottery online.
 After all, there are draws virtually every moment.
-All you need to is find the lottery, check the schedule and voila.
+All you need to do is find the lottery, check the schedule, and voila.
 I had my own schedule of lottery draws.
 I woke up at around 9 and played the lottery throughout the whole day.
-After a short period of time Lady Luck left me.
-My budget was rather low and it was a matter of time when I’m going to bankrupt because I simply didn’t win anything.
+After a short period of time, Lady Luck left me.
+My budget was rather low and it was a matter of time before I’m going to bankrupt because I simply didn’t win anything.
 I knew that in order to win I have to play so I continued playing hoping something will happen that will get me back on track.
-All I wanted was to break even and to get my job back.
-Eventually that happened.
+All I wanted was to break even and get my job back.
+Eventually, that happened.
 I won one of the secondary prizes which fortunately was beyond average.
-I called the office I begged them to have me back.
-Finally things were OK, everything settled.
+I called the office and begged them to have me back.
+Finally, things were OK, and everything settled.

-Moral of the story, don’t quit your job for the sake of lottery if you have no other source of financing.
+The moral of the story is don’t quit your job for the sake of the lottery if you have no other source of financing.

 Quitting Your Job Because You Hate It – Not Because Of Lottery